Services trade statistics by modes of supply

 Distribution services are defined as the distributive services provided by wholesale and retail trade industries.
 In the 2008 SNA, wholesalers and retailers are defined as entities that purchase and resell goods with no, or only minimal, processing (for example, cleaning and packaging).
 Although most distribution services of wholesalers and retailers are excluded from EBOPS, they are included in W/120, which is used in GATS negotiations (MSITS para 3.53).

 Distribution services are an important element of the international supply of services both in mode 3 (FATS statistics) and mode 1 (ITSS statistics).
 In mode 3, distribution services have been estimated by the production value of section G, wholesale and retail trade (please see the section ‘FATS as mode 3’ for details).

 However, the part of distribution services that should be allocated to mode 1 is not captured by the ITSS data.
 Instead, the distribution service value is captured in ITGS, as this value is included in the total value of traded goods crossing the border.
 Hence, the margins of wholesalers and retailers are generally included indistinguishably in the value of the goods sold.

-For the results in this article, distribution services were estimated using merchandise statistics from NACE Section G. We analysed the TEC dataset in Eurostat’s reference database.
-We estimated the trade margins by using the SBS datasets, while calculating the proportion of the value ‘Gross margin on goods for resale’ in the total turnover value.
-We applied the trade margin separately for each country: for the EU-28 we used the weighted average, which was calculated as 21 %.
-Due to limited data availability, we have used the same trade margin percentage for both imports and exports.
+For the results in this article, distribution services were estimated using merchandise statistics from NACE Section G. The TEC dataset in Eurostat’s reference database was analysed.
+The trade margins were estimated by using the SBS datasets, while calculating the proportion of the value ‘Gross margin on goods for resale’ in the total turnover value.
+The trade margin was applied separately for each country: for the EU-27 the weighted average was used, which was calculated as 20 %.
+Due to limited data availability, the same trade margin percentage was used for both imports and exports.

 Eurostat continues to work with the Member States to improve the model.
 There are several areas where further improvement is needed.
-Below we present the most important ones.
+The most important ones are presented.

 Double counting between FATS and ITSS